History of Tibetan Buddhism: Ralpachen (9th century)

+The death of Ralpachen in 838, after being murdered by his brother Ü Dumtsen, ended the imperial patronage of Tibetan Buddhism, which had begun about eighty years earlier around 755 with Padmasambhava, Shantirakshita and Trisong Detsen, following the preliminary patronage of Songsten Gampo in the 7th century.

+Afterwards, Langdarma was not to take the throne until 841, when he proceeded to nearly destroy Buddhism in Tibet, together with the 13 Buddhist monasteries, and their ordained monastics, which were built during the reign of Trisong Detsen and Ralpachen.

-Era of fragmentation (9th–10th centuries)
+Era of fragmentation (mid-9th–10th centuries)

+A reversal in imperial patronage of Tibetan Buddhism began under King Ü Dumtsen (Langdarma, r.
+841–842), who persecuted ordained monks and nuns and destroyed their monasteries.
+After his own assassination, his two sons were unable to stabilize the Tibetan Empire.
+The Era of Fragmentation of the Tibetan Empire followed.

-A reversal in Buddhist influence began under King Langdarma (r.
-836–842), and his death was followed by the so-called Era of Fragmentation, a period of Tibetan history in the 9th and 10th centuries.
-During this era, the political centralization of the earlier Tibetan Empire collapsed.
-The period was dominated by rebellions against the remnants of imperial Tibet and the rise of regional warlords.
-Upon the death of Langdarma, the last emperor of a unified Tibetan empire, a civil war ensued, which effectively ended centralized Tibetan administration until the Sa-skya period. Ösung's allies managed to keep control of Lhasa, and Yumtän was forced to go to Yalung, where he established a separate line of kings.
+During this time, the political centralization of the Tibetan Empire collapsed.
+The period was dominated by rebellions against the remnants of imperial Tibet and the rise of regional kings and queens.
+The pre-empire system of semi-autonomous political entities was renewed.

+In the 11th century, a period of a strong Kagyu leadership in central Tibet was followed by a Sakya period, when the Sakya school became preceptors of the Yuan imperial court. Ösung's allies managed to keep control of Lhasa, and Yumtän was forced to go to Yalung, where he established a separate line of kings.

 Tibetan Renaissance (10th–12th centuries)

 The late 10th and 11th century saw a revival of Buddhism in Tibet.
 Coinciding with the early discoveries of "hidden treasures" (terma), the 11th century saw a revival of Buddhist influence originating in the far east and far west of Tibet.
 In the west, Rinchen Zangpo (958–1055) was active as a translator and founded temples and monasteries.
 Prominent scholars and teachers were again invited from India.

 In 1042 Atiśa (982–1054 CE) arrived in Tibet at the invitation of a west Tibetan king.
 This renowned exponent of the Pāla form of Buddhism from the Indian university of Vikramashila later moved to central Tibet.
 There his chief disciple, Dromtonpa founded the Kadampa school of Tibetan Buddhism, under whose influence the New Translation schools of today evolved.